jebax/fizzbuzz/README.md

 # Fizzbuzz!

-## This was our first pairing exercise done for Makers Academy.
+## This was our first pairing exercise done for Makers Academy, using Ruby.

 ### To install: load into irb.